VivusHub/MessengerKit/README.md

 ## About

-MessengerKit is a drop-in UI for messenger interfaces on iOS built in Swift.
+This an updated version of [MessengerKit](https://github.com/steve228uk/MessengerKit), a drop-in UI for messenger interfaces on iOS built in Swift.
 Centred around a single `UIViewController`, MessengerKit is themeable to fit your needs and includes a number of powerful features:

-- `UICollectionView` based with pre-loading and caching of size calculation for bubbles.
+- [x] `UICollectionView` based with pre-loading and caching of size calculation for bubbles.
-- Auto-growing input view.
+- [x] Auto-growing input view.
-- Multiple included cell types: text, large-emoji, image, video.
+- [x] Multiple cell types: text, large-emoji, image, video, location and gifs.
-- Presentation of `SFSafariViewController`
+- [x] Presentation of `SFSafariViewController`
-- Built-in, customisable themes.
+- [x] Built-in, customisable themes.
-- A custom theming system to bring your own `UICollectionViewCell`s, headers, footers, and input views.
+- [x] A custom theming system to bring your own `UICollectionViewCell`s, headers, footers, and input views.
-- Avatar support (currently only in the `travamigos` theme).
+- [x] Avatar support (currently only in the `travamigos` theme).

-The framework was built for and is used in production at [Travamigos](https://travamigos.com).
+The framework is actively being used and maintained in one of apps, [Vivus](http://vivushub.com/?adFor=social&ref=github).

 ## Screenshots